marocchino/sticky-pull-request-comment/README.md

   path: path-to-comment-contents.txt
 ```

-### Delete previous commit and add comment at bottom
+### Delete the previous comment and add a comment at the end

 ```yaml
 uses: marocchino/sticky-pull-request-comment@v2